ananata/fastq2otu/README.md

 ## Acknowledgments

 We would like to thank the following, without whom this would not have happened:
-* Virginia Commonwealth University
+* Virginia Commonwealth University - Vaginal Microbiome Consortium
 * University of Texas - Austin
-* TODO: Add all acknowledgements